Chaining rules

 "echo $(( $(wc -l <{input}) / 4 )) > {output}"

 Now, the rule no longer requires the input files to be in the “reads” directory.
 The directory name has been replaced by the {indir} wildcard.
-We can request Snakemake to create a file following this output pattern:
+We can request Snakemake to create a file following this new output pattern:

 BASH